 A nurse with qualifications to prescribe medicine.
-Cosmetic nurses with the ability to prescribe can prescribe Botox as well as administer it.
+Cosmetic nurses with the ability to prescribe can prescribe toxins as well as administer it.

 The longer you spend looking at extreme or improved images, say, filtered faces, or enhanced lips – the more it warps your perception.
 It’s not just psychological; this actually makes a temporary physiological change in the brain, like being drunk, skews your perception and makes you less happy with your own image.
 New research coming out on this soon.

 Phi and ‘golden proportion’